Frequently asked questions (FAQs)

 • Watch this video to learn how to create a class.

-Adding students and teachers: How do I add or change a student or a teacher?
+How do I add or change a student or a teacher?

 • Once a class is created, add individual students and/or teachers (new or existing) by using the ‘Find or Create’feature, or ‘Upload’ users in bulk to your class via a .csv file upload.